AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Evaluation

-\parab{Methodology and metrics.} We use two metrics for building boundary estimation: accuracy, and completeness.
-Accuracy is the average (2-D) distance between each point (quantized to 0.1~m) on the predicted boundary and the nearest point on the actual building boundary.
+We use two metrics for rooftop geometry estimation: accuracy, and completeness.
+Accuracy is the average (2D) distance between each point (quantized to 0.1~m) on the predicted rooftop boundary and the nearest point on the actual building boundary.
 Completeness, is the average distance between each point on the actual boundary and the nearest point on \sysname's predicted boundary.
 Lower values of accuracy and completeness are better.

-We use both real-world traces collected from our \system prototype and synthetic traces from AirSim.
-To compute ground truth for real-world traces, we pin-pointed the building's boundary on Google Maps~\cite{google_maps}.
-For AirSim, we collected the ground truth from the Unreal engine.
+We use real-world traces collected from the \system prototype and synthetic traces from AirSim.
+For real-world traces, we pinpointed the building's boundary on Google Maps~\cite{google_maps} for ground truth.
+For AirSim, we collected the ground truth from the Unreal Engine.

-\parab{Boundary detection can run at full frame rate.} \tabref{tab:system_execution_time_eval} shows the time taken for each component of boundary detection, on our \textit{real-world} traces on a single core of a GPU-equipped desktop.
-The average processing time per point cloud is 100~ms, dominated by GPU-accelerated surface normal estimation (76~ms).
+\tabref{tab:recon_performance} shows the execution time for rooftop geometry estimation, on \textit{real-world} traces, with the cloud VM.
+The average processing time per frame is 93~ms, dominated by GPU-accelerated surface normal estimation (76~ms).
 This can sustain 10~fps.
-However, our LiDAR generates 20~fps, so \sysname uses every other frame, without sacrificing accuracy.

-\parab{Boundary detection is accurate.} To evaluate the accuracy of \sysname's boundary extraction, we experimented with 3 \textit{real-world traces} collected over a 70~m x 60~m x 20~m building.
-For these traces, \sysname's average accuracy is 1.42~m and its completeness is 1.25~m, even at the highest compression and when it samples every other frames.
+\sysname also extracts rooftop geometry accurately.
+Across 3 \textit{real-world traces} collected over a 70m~x~60m~x~20m building, its average accuracy is 1.42~m and completeness is 1.25~m, even at the highest compression and when it samples every other frame.
+These results justify our choice of a fast, high, reconnaissance flight (\secref{sec:recon}).

-\parab{Other results.} We extensively evaluated \sysname's boundary detection algorithm's robustness to different building shapes (\tabref{tab:recon_buildings}), point cloud compression (\tabref{tab:recon_compression}), and point cloud sub-sampling.
-Furthermore, we performed an extensive parameter study to find the right flight parameters \ie speed (\figref{fig:recon_speed}), height (\figref{fig:recon_height}) and orientation.
-For brevity, we have included results and discussions in the appendix (\secref{s:app_recon_flight}).
-We summarize two results.
-First, recon flights can be short (boundary detection is insensitive to point density and overlap).
-So, it can use perpendicular orientation, fly at 60~m from the building at 4~m/s.
-Second, it tolerates sub-sampling upto one point cloud per second.
+We extensively evaluated robustness to different building shapes (\tabref{tab:e2e_reconstruction_vs_building_types}), point cloud compression (\tabref{tab:reconstruction_vs_compression}), subsampling, and flight parameters (\figref{fig:recon_height} and \figref{fig:recon_speed} justify the choice of the recon speed and height).
+We omit the details for brevity but report the following: (a) recon flights can be short (boundary detection is insensitive to point density and overlap), so it can use perpendicular orientation to reduce flight duration, fly at 60~m from the building's surface (\figref{fig:recon_height}) at 4~m/s (\figref{fig:recon_speed}); (b) it tolerates subsampling up to 1~Hz; (c) it generalizes to different building geometry described in \tabref{tab:roof_types}.